ducksplash/ducksplash.github.io/README.md

 Thanks for stopping by 👋

- ]![ All of the tokens I'm a millionaire in have rugged.
-I am dirt poor.  there is precisely zero to gain in robbing me
+ <span id="lol">]![ All of the tokens I'm a millionaire in have rugged.
+I am dirt poor.  there is precisely zero to gain in robbing me.</span>